-Each time ugly violence or idiotic rhetoric raises it’s arse on the Garden Route i’m tempted to repeat that the biggest problems in our country should not result in an ANC versus DA, or vice versa, blame game.
+Each time ugly violence or idiotic rhetoric raises it’s arse i’m tempted to repeat that the biggest problems in our country should not result in an ANC versus DA, or vice versa, blame game.
 Politicians need to stop pointing fingers at the opposition and instead use both hands to help the people they were elected to serve.
 Unfortunately, their level of education seems to only enable them to count up to that one finger which serves not only as misdirection (and a refusal to accept responsibility) but a telling “fuck you” to the public.

 If politicians don’t start doing their jobs and the media keeps misreporting then South Africa will go up in flames.
 That’s no exaggeration.
 It’s too common in history for the more comfortable public to be deniers, or turn their backs, until lies are vanquished by violence on their doorstep.